yjg30737/pyqt-openai/README.md

 <hr>

+# Help Needed (Important)

+Hello.

+**Managing this project alone has become quite challenging so i'm reaching out for support.**
+If you have experience with coding, documentation, design, or even providing constructive feedback, I would greatly appreciate your involvement.
+Your contribution could make a significant difference.

+To get started:

+1. Fork this repository.
+2. Create a new branch (e.g., `feature/your-feature`) and add your improvements.
+3. Submit a pull request when your changes are ready.
+4. We'll work together to review and integrate your contributions.

+Your contribution, even just a fix a simple typo in readme or simple refactoring can be very helpful.
+Of course there are a lot of official TODOs i need helping hand as well.
+So [see here](https://github.com/yjg30737/pyqt-openai/blob/main/CONTRIBUTING.md) if you are willing to contribute.

 ## What is VividNode? 🤔

 **VividNode** is a cross-platform desktop application that allows you to interact directly with LLM(GPT, Claude, Gemini, Llama) chatbots and generate images without needing a browser.
 Built with PySide6, VividNode (formerly known as pyqt-openai) supports Windows, Mac, and Linux, and securely stores your chat history locally in a database.